strongloop/strongloop.com2/_posts/2019-10-03-import-lb3-models-to-lb4.md

 (Move up and down to reveal more choices)
 ```

-The initial version includes built-in LoopBack 3 models too, because they don't have any direct counter-part in LoopBack 4.
+The initial version includes built-in LoopBack 3 models too, because they don't have any direct counterparts in LoopBack 4.
 We would like to investigate different options for importing models based on LoopBack 3 built-in models.
 Depending on the findings, the behavior of this prompt may change in the future.

 Using arrows and the spacebar, we select the `CoffeeShop` model to import and confirm the selection.